nnworkspace/data_science_python_public_data/README.md

-# Project *Weather Phenomena for the region of Stuttgart, Baden-Württemberg Region, Germany*
+# Project *Weather Phenomena of Stuttgart, Baden-Württemberg Region, Germany*

 ## Comparision of Temperature, Precipitation and Snow Depth of Six Cities near the latitude of 48°47′N (where Stuttgart lies)